 The traditional school model requires children to attend a set location at a time and place fixed by the institution.
 Unfortunately, children who are forced to work through poverty, or who have to care for ill parents or orphaned siblings simply do not have the time to fit into this rigid system.
 Open School is delivered through short lessons on a flexible timetable arranged to best meet the needs of the learners.
-The advantage of the “school-in-a-Bag” is that “school” can be brought to the learners at place most convenient for them.
-Learning can take place on the street, under a village tree, in the open air, at their home or at a local church.
+The advantage of the “School-in-a-Bag” is that “school” can be brought to the learners at places most convenient for them.
+Learning can take place on the street, under a village tree, in the open air, at their homes, or at a local church.

 The system components can include:

 Open Schools Worldwide recognise that the children we seek to serve have needs that are not just educational.
-We work through local partners who have the knowledge and resources to ensure that the various needs of each individual child can be managed in a coordinated, skilled and appropriate manner.
+We work through local partners who have the knowledge and resources to ensure that the various needs of each individual child can be managed in a coordinated, skilled, and appropriate manner.